benj-lazaro/freecodecamp/README.md

-# freecodecamp
+# Free Code Camp
-A documented journey of coding &amp; learning using the Free Code Camp platform
+A documented journey of coding &amp; learning different technologies using the Free Code Camp platform